varlackc/CodingChallenges/Calculator/ReadMe.md

 # Calculator

+### Calculator program used to practice design patterns, programming logic and syntax

 ## Description
 This Calculator uses the memento design patter, regular expressions, and language localization In this coding challenge we are going to create a calculator that uses the memento design patter in order to have an undo function